These are all the countries UK travellers can actually visit right now

 All visitors, including British travellers, are now subject to random testing at Greek ports and airports.
 If chosen, you will then have to move directly on to your accommodation, where you will be required to quarantine for 14 days in the event of a positive result.
 Make sure to fill out this ‘passenger locator’ form before you leave.
 Flights are now available through Wizz Air, Ryanair and BA.

 Before you leave for Iceland, you must fill out this ‘travel registration’ form.
-On arrival, you will have to take a PCR test, which costs ISK 9,000 (£52) if booked in advance.
+On arrival, you will have to take a PCR test, which costs ISK 9,000 (£52) if booked in advance, then self-isolate for five days before taking a second test.
 EasyJet and Icelandair have both resumed direct flights.

 You can travel to Italy without any restrictions.
 Daily flights have restarted through BA, easyJet, Ryanair, Vueling and Iberia.